TFT LCDs – DRIVER ICs and INTERFACES

 - Between 4.3” and 7” sizes with 480×272 to 800×480 resolution – mostly have RGB interface

-- For mobile displays with resolution higher than 480×854 – normal interface is RGB, MIPI or LVDS
+- For mobile displays with a resolution higher than 480×854 – the normal interface is RGB, MIPI or LVDS

 - For 7” size and above with 1024×600 and higher resolution – normally have LVDS or MIPI interface

-- HDMI and eDP require interface converting boards and generally are not use for small-to-medium size TFT LCDs
+- HDMI and eDP require interface converting boards and generally are not used for small-to-medium size TFT LCDs

 SPI Interface: Only the three SPI signals, a CS and a reset signal are needed.
 Drawbacks are the inability to read from the display, only write.
-Also, the frame rate is low and unsuitable for display of video or high resolution images.
+Also, the frame rate is low and unsuitable for displaying video or high-resolution images.

 MCU Parallel Interface: The LCD controller signals are two types: data signals and control signals.
 The data signals are connected to the LCD data bus and depend on the LCD color depth (8-bit, 9-bit, 16-bit, 18-bit).
 The control signals are used to define the operation type (read or write), and whether the operation involves in addressing LCD registers or the display RAM.